kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/01-signup/09-clear-form-after-submit.md

 ```

 ## Houston we have a problem
-* After clearning our form we can still hit submit and we get a nasty error
+* After clearing our form we can still hit submit and we get a nasty error

 ```
 GraphQL error: User validation failed: username: Path `username` is required., email: Path `email` is required., password: Path `password` is required.
 ```

+## Prevent blank form submission
 * We need a way to prevent submitting if all fields are empty

 ## Prevent our form from submitting
-* Disable our button on two occassions
+* Disable our button on two occasions

 1. If we are still loading the Mutation (still in the process of executing)
 2. It failed our client side validation (we'll create a new function for this called `validateForm`